sigscalr/test-1/CONTRIBUTING.md

 * Documentation
 * Issue Triage

 Not everything happens through a GitHub pull request.
-Please go to our [contact us](info@siglens.io) and let's discuss how we can work together.
+Please email at info@siglens.io and let's discuss how we can work together.

 ## Find an Issue